Neural Style Transfer: A Review: Style Transfer Without Neural Networks

-\paragraph{Style Transfer via Image Analogy.} Image analogy aims to learn a mapping between a pair of source images and target stylised images in a supervised manner \cite{hertzmann2001image}.
+\textbf{Example-Based Rendering.} The goal of example-based rendering is to learn the mapping between an exemplar pair.
+This category of IB-AR techniques is pioneered by Hertzmann et al., who propose a framework named image analogies \cite{hertzmann2001image}.
+Image analogies aim to learn a mapping between a pair of source images and target stylised images in a supervised manner.
 The training set of image analogy comprises pairs of unstylised source images and the corresponding stylised images with a particular style.
-Image analogy algorithm then learns the analogous transformation from the example training pairs, and creates analogous stylised result when given a test input photograph.
+Image analogy algorithm then learns the analogous transformation from the example training pairs and creates analogous stylised results when given a test input photograph.
 Image analogy can also be extended in various ways, \eg, to learn stroke placements for portrait painting rendering \cite{zhao2011portrait}.

-In general, image analogy is effective for a variety of artistic styles.
+In general, image analogies are effective for a variety of artistic styles.
 However, pairs of training data are usually unavailable in practice.
+Another limitation is that image analogies only exploit low-level image features.
+Therefore, image analogies typically fail to effectively capture content and style, which limits the performance.

-\paragraph{Style Transfer via Image Filtering.} Creating an artistic image is actually a process that aims for image simplification and abstraction.
+\textbf{Image Processing and Filtering.} Creating an artistic image is a process that aims for image simplification and abstraction.
 Therefore, it is natural to consider adopting and combining some related image processing filters to render a given photo.
-For example, in \cite{winnemoller2006real}, Winnem{\"o}ller \etal for the first time exploit bilateral \cite{tomasi1998bilateral} and difference of Gaussians filters \cite{gooch2004human} to automatically produce cartoon-like effect.
-In general, image filtering based rendering algorithms are straightforward to implement and efficient in practice.
-At an expense, they are very limited in style diversity.
+For example, in \cite{winnemoller2006real}, Winnem{\"o}ller \etal for the first time exploit bilateral \cite{tomasi1998bilateral} and difference of Gaussians filters \cite{gooch2004human} to automatically produce cartoon-like effects.

-\paragraph{Style Transfer via Texture Synthesis.} Textures are repeated visual patterns in an image.
-Texture synthesis is a process which grows similar textures in the source texture image.
-It has long been an active research topic in computer vision \cite{efros1999texture,wei2000fast}.
-Given the distribution $p(I_s)$ of a texture instance $I_s$, the process of texture synthesis can be considered to draw a sample $I$ from a certain distribution:

-Texture synthesis is very related to style transfer, since one can consider style as a kind of texture.
-In that sense, style transfer is actually a process of texture transfer, which constrains the given semantic content of the image $I_c$ while synthesizing textures: